HOD101s/Auto-Attender/README.md

   -mute [MUTE_CHROME_AUDIO], --mute_chrome_audio [MUTE_CHROME_AUDIO]
                         Mutes all audio from the Chrome window.
 If set user cannot manually un-mute
 ```

+Default values for these arguments are taken from the .env file.
+So values there would take effect if no args are passed.
+However, keep in mind arguments passed over cli have precedence over .env default values.

 ## Quickly Attending Meetings